Abhisheksharmaatri/Team-Management-Web-Application/README.md

 Frontend Features:

-User Display: Users are presented in visually appealing card format with pagination, showcasing 20 users per page.
+#### User Display: Users are presented in visually appealing card format with pagination, showcasing 10 users per page.
-Search Functionality: Users can dynamically search for other users by names, with real-time updates.
+#### Search Functionality: Users can dynamically search for other users by names, with real-time updates.
-Filters: Implemented three filters (Domain, Gender, and Availability) allowing simultaneous selection, refining the displayed user list.
+#### Filters: Implemented three filters (Domain, Gender, and Availability) allowing simultaneous selection, refining the displayed user list.
-Team Creation: Users can form teams by selecting individuals with unique domains and availability, similar to an e-commerce cart.
+#### Team Creation: Users can form teams by selecting individuals with unique domains and availability, similar to an e-commerce cart.
-Team Details: Display comprehensive team details, including selected users' information.
+#### Team Details: Display comprehensive team details, including selected users' information.
-Responsiveness: Ensured the application's responsiveness across various screen sizes.
+#### Responsiveness: Ensured the application's responsiveness across various screen sizes.
-Backend Operations:
+#### Backend Operations: Used the Mongodb database to store, retrive and filter the data.

+# CRUD API:
-CRUD API: Created API endpoints for CRUD operations on user data.
+##### Created API endpoints for CRUD operations on user data.
 GET /api/users: Retrieve all users with pagination.
 GET /api/users/:id: Retrieve a specific user by ID.
 POST /api/users: Create a new user.